REAL ESTATE DEVELOPMENT

 For developers and homebuilders we are fully cognizant of recent changes in provincial legislation, Policy Statements, Growth Plans, requiring increased densities, improved civil engineering solutions to reduced road widths and servicing trenches, energy efficient developments and housing.

-Mr. Petch and Mr. Cheeseman assisted by Mr. Sayeed are currently working with a small group of other leading members, representing the Municipal Bar in meetings with representatives of the Premier’s Office and senior staff of the Attorney General and Ministry of Municipal Affairs to seek amendments to Bill 139 which purports to abolish the OMB Act.
-A copy of the written submission to the Attorney General, prepared by Mr. Petch assisted by Mr. Sayeed, is included in the Articles section.
+Mr. Petch and Mr. Cheeseman assisted by Mr. Sayeed worked with a small group of other leading members, representing the Municipal Bar in meetings with representatives of the Premier’s Office and senior staff of the Attorney General and Ministry of Municipal Affairs to seek amendments to Bill 139 which purports to abolish the OMB Act.

 Our specialized skills and experience allow us to act at all stages of the approval process, starting with the initial approval stages before the municipal committees and Council, through the entire appeal process before the Ontario Municipal Board and related Boards, mediation tribunals, appeals to the Divisional Court and Superior Courts, Court of Appeal and the Supreme Court of Canada.